 Google – A simple Google search of your location may yield some images.
 But the best way to use Google is to check out Google maps for the area where you will be.
 Google often include pictures of the area.
 You can also learn a lot by using street view and just moving “peg man” around.

-500px and Flickr – Every place in the world has been photographed.
+500px, Flickr, and LocationScout – Every place in the world has been photographed.
 There are probably great pictures of your location published by somebody else on 500px from which you can draw inspiration.
 There will also be pictures on Flickr, and it has a handy World Map you can use to poke around.
 Another recent entry is LocationScout so be sure to check that out.

 Other Photographers – It is very likely there is a professional photographer that specializes in the area you are about to photograph.
 Or there may be a photographer that runs photo tours there and publishes their itinerary.
 These are great resources, so look for one of those as well.

 Photo Books – There may be a book published about how to photograph the place you are going.
-Here is a list of books on photographing particular locations that I have started putting together for you.
+If there is, that’s all you will need.
+Just check Amazon.

 3. Time to Shoot